yanyingwang/rainbow-delimiters/README.md

 # Rainbow Delimiters
-<strong>A web browser plugin to colorize the matched brackets of source code on HTML pages</strong>, it is especially useful for a Lisp-family dialect source code.
+<strong>A web browser plugin to colorize the matched brackets of source code on HTML pages</strong>, it is especially useful for source code of a Lisp-family dialect Lang.

 This add-on could also be very useful as well as no matter when you are going through code files of one repo from github.com or checking a piece of source code of someone's answer from stackoverflow.com.

 # Install
 1. Chorme: Open `chrome://extensions/` and enable the developer mode, and then, click to load the directory of this repo.
-2. Firefox: search the `Rainbow Delimiters` and install it through the add-ons page of Firefox.
-Or you can directly click [this link](https://addons.mozilla.org/zh-CN/firefox/addon/rainbow-delimiters) to install it.
+2. Firefox: Click [this link](https://addons.mozilla.org/zh-CN/firefox/addon/rainbow-delimiters) and install it.

 # appearance when this plugin was administered: